 Scalable Vector Graphics (SVG) files are commonly used for logos, icons, and other non-photographic images on a website.
 As a vector file format, SVGs offer crisp, clear images that scale to any size.
-Let’s look at all the details of this flexible graphic file format and answer the most common questions.
+Let’s look at all the details of this flexible graphic file format and answer to “What is an SVG file?” and all the most common questions.

 What Is an SVG File?